panv/kamusigold-android/README.md

 ## Translations

+When modifying the `index.html` file, you need to mark the strings you want translated with the `translate` directive, or use the `translate(term)` function when markup is not applicable (typically in interpolations).
+If you need to translate a string in a javascript file, use the `gettext` function (it requires a `gettext` dependency).

-When modifying the `index.html` file, you need to add the `translate` directive to the strings you want translated, then run `grunt extract` in the command line to generate the template file `po/template.pot` that is used as a basis for the translations.
+When all strings have been marked for translation, run `grunt extract` in the command line to extract them and generate the template file `www/po/template.pot` that is used as a basis for the translations.
+The easiest way to translate the strings is to use [Poedit].
+The translations are saved in a `<language code>.po` file in the `www/po` folder.

-When the strings are translated, run `grunt compile` to generate the `translations.js` file that contains the translations.
+When the translation is done, run `grunt compile` to generate the `translations.js` file that contains the translated strings that will be automatically injected back into the app.

-When adding a new language to the available translations, you need to add it to the `getAvailableUiLanguages` list in the factory.
+When adding a new language to the available translations, you need to add it to the `getAvailableUiLanguages` list in the factory, in the `www/js/kamusi.js` file.

+When a new language is added to the available source and target languages in the database, you need to add its name to the list in `www/js/language-names.js`.

 [Apache Cordova]: http://cordova.apache.org/
 [Ionic framework]: http://ionicframework.com/